artmetla/DejaView/docs/design-docs/heapprofd-design.md

 For other builds, symbolization requires debug info contained within the binary.
 This information is often compressed.
 Symbolization of JIT-ed code requires information contained in process memory.

-### Perfetto
+### DejaView
-[Perfetto](https://perfetto.dev) is an open-source, highly efficient and expandable platform-wide tracing system that allows collection of performance data from kernel, apps and services.
+[DejaView](https://perfetto.dev) is an open-source, highly efficient and expandable platform-wide tracing system that allows collection of performance data from kernel, apps and services.
 It aims to become the next-gen performance tracing mechanism for both Android and Chrome.

 ## Related Work